Visiting DC

 Tours of the FBI are available Monday-Friday at 9:00 a.m., 10:00 a.m., 1:00 p.m. and 2:00 p.m.
 Requests for tours must be submitted at least 4 weeks in advance, but no more than 5 months in advance.
 To request a tour of the FBI, please complete our Tour Request Form online and submit an FBI Tour Request Form with information for every guest in your party.
 Tour capacity is extremely limited at this time and a tour is not guaranteed.

-Each year, the Burea of Engraving and Printing (BEP) prints billions of United States currency notes.
-The BEP Tour and Visitor Center is open Monday through Friday from 8:30 am to 3:15 pm, with the last entry at 2:45 pm, and it is closed on federal holidays.
+Each year, the Bureau of Engraving and Printing (BEP) prints billions of United States currency notes.
+The BEP Tour and Visitor Center is open Monday through Friday from 8:30am to 5:00pm, with the last Visitor Center entry at 4:30pm, and it is closed on federal holidays.
 The Visitor Center contains exhibits exploring the history of U.S. currency production.

 The BEP Tour and Visitor Center also offers tours that provide visitors with the opportunity to see how currency is printed.
-Through March 1, 2024, tickets are not required to take a tour.
-Tours run every 30 minutes between 9 am and 2 pm from Monday to Friday.
+Starting at 8 a.m., tour tickets are distributed on a first-come, first-served basis at the ticket booth located on Raoul Wallenberg Place (15th Street SW).
+Tickets are available in-person only, and for the same-day only.
+Tours run every 15 minutes between 9:00am and 4:00pm from Monday to Friday.

 For groups larger than 10, please visit the Group Tours page on the BEP's website to book a tour.